Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Related Works

 \subsection{Summary and Positioning}

+Using curvature to guide message passing in GNNs has emerged as a well-recognized and natural idea in recent years.
+While existing geometric GNNs have validated the utility of curvature for enhancing model performance, GEGCN is a concise, principled design that differs from existing curvature-based approaches.

-Collectively, while geometric GNNs validate the utility of curvature, they predominantly rely on a static curvature snapshot, whether pre-computed or learned as a fixed parameter.
+Existing works that incorporate curvature into GNNs typically rely on a static snapshot of curvature, whether pre-computed or learned as a fixed parameter.
 This captures only a single-scale geometric view and fails to model the intrinsic multi-scale evolution of graph structure.
-In contrast, our model employs discrete Ricci flow as a dynamic sequence generator to produce a multi-scale geometric evolution of the graph.
+In contrast, our work introduces discrete Ricci flow as a dynamic structure generator, rooted in the geometric analysis framework originally extended to metric spaces by Ollivier \cite{ollivier2009ricci}.

-Similarly, while PDE-based diffusion models are powerful, they typically do not incorporate the geometric evolution enabled by discretized Ricci flow, thereby missing the opportunity to capture the inherent multi-scale geometric information in graph structures.
-Our GEGCN evolves the graph geometry via discrete Ricci flow and use an LSTM to learn from the resulting sequence of graphs, thereby capturing the full trajectory of geometric change.
+While PDE-based diffusion models are powerful, they typically do not incorporate the geometric evolution enabled by discretized Ricci flow.
+In GNRF, curvature is predicted by an auxiliary neural module (EdgeNet).
+As the authors of GNRF note, EdgeNet can be viewed as approximating Ollivier-Ricci, Forman-Ricci, or other curvature forms.
+But the ultimate output of EdgeNet remains unclear, leaving open the question of whether it truly leverages the geometric meaning of curvature, though EdgeNet may still be useful for model performance.
+Our GEGCN evolves graph geometry via discrete Ollivier--Ricci flow and integrates the resulting dynamic geometric information into a standard GCN using an LSTM encoder, thereby capturing the full trajectory of geometric change.